lsst-ts/ts_xml/doc/private-topics.rst

 result
     Salobj sets this to an error message if ack=CMD_FAILED. identity
-    The private_identity of the command being acknowledged (see below). host
+    The :term:`private_identity` of the command being acknowledged. host
-    The private_host of the command being acknowledged. private_host is deprecated, so this field is also deprecated, and both should be gone in ts_sal 5. origin
+    The :term:`private_host` of the command being acknowledged. private_host is deprecated, so this field is also deprecated, and both should be gone in ts_sal 5. origin
-    The private_origin of the command being acknowledged, which is a process ID. cmdtype
+    The :term:`private_origin` of the command being acknowledged, which is a process ID. cmdtype
     An index of all alphabetical topics inside of the component. timeout